ceticamarco/vulcanos/README.md

 - grub
 - mtools(if you are on Arch Linux)

-Then you can run those commands:
+Then you can run these commands:
 1. Type `make all` to compile the system and to create an ISO
 2. Type `make run` to start it in QEMU or `make bochs` to start it with bochs(only for debug purposes).